-2017-present Associate Principal Investigator, Champalimaud Foundation Neuroscience Programme at the Champalimaud Centre for the Unknown, Lisbon, Portugal
+2017-present Associate principal investigator at the Champalimaud Foundation Neuroscience Programme at the Champalimaud Centre for the Unknown, Lisbon, Portugal

-2011-2017 Assistant Principal Investigator, Champalimaud Foundation Neuroscience Programme at the Champalimaud Centre for the Unknown, Lisbon, Portugal
+2011-2017 Assistant principal investigator at the Champalimaud Foundation Neuroscience Programme at the Champalimaud Centre for the Unknown, Lisbon, Portugal

-2009-2011 Assistant Principal Investigator, Champalimaud Foundation Neuroscience Programme at the Instituto Gulbenkian de Ciência, Oeiras, Portugal
+2009-2011 Assistant principal investigator at the Champalimaud Foundation Neuroscience Programme at the Instituto Gulbenkian de Ciência, Oeiras, Portugal

-2004-2009 Postdoctoral Fellow, Dr. Barry J. Dickson’s group, Research Institute of Molecular Pathology (IMP) and Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences, Vienna, Austria
+2004-2009 Postdoctoral fellow in Dr. Barry J. Dickson’s group at the Research Institute of Molecular Pathology (IMP) and Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences, Vienna, Austria

 2003 Graduation as “Dr. phil.” with summa cum laude